Your World Awards

-The Premios Tu Mundo (Spanish for "Your World Awards") is an annual award presented by the American television network Telemundo.
+The Premios Tu Mundo (Spanish for "Your World Awards") was an annual award presented by the American television network Telemundo.
 The awards celebrate the achievements of Hispanics and Latinos in the media, including TV shows, movies, music, fashion, and sports.
 The awards were established in 2012.
 Telemundo announced that there would not be a ceremony in 2018, but that the seventh edition would be held in 2019.